5 New Social Engineering Tactics

 3. Collaboration scams

 Using this tactic, criminals target professionals in collaborative fields: designers, developers, even security researchers.
 The lure is an invitation to collaborate on work.
-Pandemic lockdowns and the growth of working from home have increased people’s comfort with remote collaboration.
-Typically, the threat actors send a Visual Studio Project containing malicious code.
+The growth of work-from-home has increased people’s comfort with remote collaboration.
+Typically, the threat actors send a meeting invite containing malicious code.

 4. Supply chain partner impersonation